 It remains only to regulate Russia’s “natural” advantages

 Pascal Lamy says that Russia’s domestic prices for energy resources must be equated to the world prices and access to the domestic market of services must be liberalized for foreign companies.
-It is to be mentioned here that President Putin has personally refused to equate the prices; and the Russian business elite won’t let foreigners have a free access to the market of services.
+It is to be mentioned here that President Putin has personally refused to equate the prices; the Russian business elite won’t let foreigners have free access to the market of services.
 And the business elite exerts great pressure upon the Russian authorities concerning this problem.